 Wash kit gear review

 This doesn’t weigh much and all worked perfectly.
 I really like the light weight Soap Leaves and as long as I keep them dry, they work really well.
+I used disposable antibacterial wet wipes every day for main hygiene.
+I carry a small towel and it did the job well.

 I didn’t find it easy to find places to wash in, partly because of toilet blocks being closed due to Covid-19.
 It was also hard to find rivers to wash in because there were so many people around.
 This was mainly due to the long daylight hours and the route following a lot of canals, which I don’t feel are flowing fast enough and clean enough to wash in. to I wouldn’t change anything in the wash kit, I just need to use it more often…